2022 Maryland House of Delegates election: List of districts

 All election results are from the Maryland Board of Elections.

 District 1A

 The new District 1A encompasses all of Garrett County and part of Allegany County.
 Four-term Republican incumbent Wendell R. Beitzel, who was re-elected in 2018 with 77.6 percent of the vote, announced on August 9, 2021, that he would not run for re-election to a fifth term.

 District 1B

 The new District 1B encompasses the city of Cumberland and parts of Frostburg, both in Allegany County.
-Two-term Republican incumbent Jason C. Buckel, who was re-elected in 2018 with 62.6 percent of the vote, is running for a third term unopposed.
+Two-term Republican incumbent Jason C. Buckel, who was re-elected in 2018 with 62.6 percent of the vote, was running for a third term unopposed.

 District 1C

 The new District 1C includes east Allegany and west Washington counties.
 Two-term Republican incumbent Mike McKay, who was re-elected in 2018 with 82.1 percent of the vote, announced on July 21, 2021, that he would run for state Senate instead of seeking a third term.